 The political parties currently represented in the Legislative Assembly are:

 Partido Acción Ciudadana (PAC):

 Partido Integración Nacional (PIN):

 Partido Republicano Socialcristiano (PRSC):

 Social-christian Republican Party

 Frente Amplio (FA):

 The Judicial Power is composed by the Supreme Justice Court, the most important judiciary body in the country, as well as the different tribunals responsible for deliver justice.

 The Supreme Justice Court is composed by 22 magistrates, designated by the Legislative Assembly for eight-year periods.
-The current President of the Court is Mr. Carlos Chinchilla Sandí, who took office on May 2017.
+The current President of the Court is Mr. Fernando Cruz Castro, who took office on August 2018.

 Administratively, Costa Rica is divided into seven provinces which are subdivided into 83 cantons and these, in turn, into 463 districts.
 The cantons are ruled, with limited capabilities, by a Mayor and a Municipal Council; both the Mayor and the Council are popularly elected.